iamansingh0/iamansingh0/README.md

 		console.log("Thanks for dropping by, hope you find some of my work interesting.")
 		},

-	learning: " 🔭 I am learning backend development right now and working on a fullstack website."
+	learning: " 🔭 I am learning backend development right now and working on a fullstack website.", }
-}

 me.say_hi()